+977 9843138264 (whatsapp/Viber)

 An adventurous 25-minute morning flight to Pokhara from Jomsom.
 Rest and relax for a while in a hotel.
 Rest of the day tour nearby places or visit local markets if you wish to.
 Enjoy the nightlife in Pokhara.
 Stay overnight at a hotel.

 Note: Above itinerary can be designed to your preferences.
-Please let us know whether you would like to make a shorter or longer.
+Please let us know whether you would like to make a shorter or longer or Upgrade Accommodation and Transportation.

 What Is Included